 Materials and methods

-Type of study: this was a cross-sectional study with prospective collection, running from 1 April 2018 to 31 March 2019.
+Type of study: This was a cross-sectional study with prospective collection, running from 1st April 2018 to 31st March 2019.

 Study location: this work was carried out in the paediatric wards of the Koutiala regional hospital.